TsubasaRyuto/Django_environment/README.md

 ## Generate your Django project
 ### Create project
 You should run the `django-admin startproject [project name] .`.
 Don't forget to add the period (or dot) . at the end!
-For this tutorial we will be using a [sample_project] in project name.
-So you should change it.
+For this tutorial, we will be using a [sample_project] as project name, so you should change it.
 ``` commando-line
 $ django-admin startproject sample_project .
 ```